Ballpark prediction for the hadronic light-by-light contribution to the muon (g-2)_{\mu}: Reults and Conclusions

-To quote a final number for $\amu^{HLBL}$ implies to consider several sources of error: \begin{itemize} \item Firstly, we have the error coming from the experimental inputs used to build up our approximants, which arises mainly from the fit to the experimental data on the FF, and the offshellness of the pion.
-With the new forthcoming experimental data on that FF at BES-III \cite{Asner:2008nq} we intuit lower input errors on our results. \item Secondly, we have a $10\%$ error due to the departure from the chiral limit shown in Fig.~\ref{fig:DSE}.
-This error is absolutely asymmetric and moves the $M(Q)$ values in Table \ref{tab:p01} upwards.
-That implies a decrease of about $15\%$ on $\amu^{HLBL}$ (down to $12.8$ and $11.0$ in units of $10^{-10}$ for $(Q_1+Q_2)/2$ and $\sqrt{Q_1 Q_2}$ respectively).
-We are using the DSE to obtain the momentum dependent dressed quark masses.
-Once the lattice calculations will reach the physical quark mass values, this $10\%$ error will disappear. \item Furthermore, we also have a systematic error from the PA sequence used.
+\item Furthermore, we also have a systematic error from the PA sequence used.
 We estimate this to be around $5\%$ (see~\cite{Escribano:2013kba} for details on how to obtain such estimation).
 That implies an error on $\amu^{HLBL}$ about $\pm 0.8$ for $(Q_1+Q_2)/2$ and $\pm0.6$ for $\sqrt{Q_1\, Q_2}$ in units $10^{-10}$.
-Since both $P^0_1$ and $P^1_2$ parameterizations for $F_{\pi \gamma^*\gamma^*}$ give almost the same results for $\amu^{HLBL}$, no extra error due to the difference between them should be included on $\amu^{HLBL}$.
-We should remark that the FFs employed here, although constrained by the experimental data, do not have the correct behavior when both photon virtualities ($q_1$ and $q_2$) are very large where a behavior $\sim 1/(q_1^2+q_2^2)$ is predicted \cite{delAguila:1981nk,Braaten:1982yp,Brodsky:1989pv}.
-This fact does not affect our calculation since $\amu^{HLBL}$ is very largely dominated by the low-energy region~\cite{Bijnens:2001cq,Bijnens:2012an}. \item The last source of error comes from the evaluation of $\amu^{HLBL}$ using the order $(m_{\mu}^2/M(Q)^2 )^8$ in Eq.~(\ref{laporta}) instead of the full result.
+Since both $P^0_1$ and $P^1_2$ parameterizations for $F_{\pi^* \gamma^*\gamma^*}$ give almost the same results for $\amu^{HLBL}$, no extra error due to the difference between them should be included on $\amu^{HLBL}$.
+We should remark that the FFs employed here, although constrained by the experimental data, do not have the correct behavior when both photon virtualities ($q_1$ and $q_2$) are very large where a behavior $\sim 1/(q_1^2+q_2^2)$ is predicted \cite{delAguila:1981nk,Braaten:1982yp,Brodsky:1989pv,Masjuan:2015lca}.
+This fact does not affect our calculation since $\amu^{HLBL}$ is very largely dominated by the low-energy region~\cite{Bijnens:2001cq,Bijnens:2012an}. \item The last source of error considered comes from the evaluation of $\amu^{HLBL}$ using the order $(m_{\mu}^2/M(Q)^2 )^{10}$ in Eq.~(\ref{laporta}) instead of the full result.
 The difference is so smooth, Fig.~\ref{fig:amuplot}, that no extra error should be considered so far. \end{itemize} Our ballpark estimate lies then in the range:

+where the error in parenthesis is the combined systematic and input errors as commented above and the two numbers represent the range due to the two momenta considered in our computations in Table~\ref{tab:p01}.
+They include, as well, the $SU(3)$ breaking effects discussed in Section II.
+The charm-quark contribution is included using Eq.(\ref{laporta}) setting its mass to be $M_c=1.2(2)$GeV.
+The numerical window drawn here can be understood as a rough estimate of our theoretical error on the extraction of the quark mass with the method discussed in this work.
+Combining both results to yield a unique value would result in a smaller error estimation that would underestimate the impact of the assumptions performed.
+We prefer to keep both numbers and understand its difference as a theoretical uncertainty.